bbjubjub2494/coprocessing/blog/_posts/2020-04-19-designing-the-corpocessing-monad.md

 In Processing, we can interact with the outside world a lot.
 From a data flow perspective,
 we receive input while the program is running
--- keypresses, image data --,
+&emdash; keypresses, image data &emdash;, and we can output data as well
-and we can output data as well
+&emdash; draw on the screen, write files &emdash;
--- draw on the screen, write files -- at any point in the program.
+at any point in the program.
 These processes are modeled with an I/O monad in which all I/O operations can be wrapped.
 This makes it possible to reason about when they are executed in relation to each other,